manuelelelel/project6/abgabe/README.md

 > python stencil_bench.py --programs numpy numba torch jax --sizes 32 48 64 96 128 192 --iters 128 --reps 50
 > python overlay_and_speedup.py

-For torch and jax, there is the possibility to run it on GPU by switching from '--device cpu' to '--device cuda', but then you first need to install CUDA, since it wasn't already compatible to run.
+For torch and jax, there is the possibility to run it on GPU by switching from '--device cpu' to '--device cuda', but then we first need to install CUDA, since it wasn't already compatible to run.
 Which we didn't do in this project.
 We focused on CPU.

 # Stack